botanicus/portfolio/README.md

 Obviously the source code is all baked-in.

-For development we shadow $ROOT by running `docker run` with `-v #{Dir.pwd}:/webs/botanicus.me`.
+For development we shadow `$ROOT` by running `docker run` with `-v #{Dir.pwd}:/webs/botanicus.me:ro`.
 You need Docker 1.3 or higher for this.

-You don't need to worry about it, just run `rake` as usual.
+Running `rake` will take care of it, it's just important to know that what you see in development is not necessarily the same as what is in the container at the moment!
+So for deployment, you have to re-run `rake build`.

 ## Deployment